fenago/snowflake-intermediate/lab_search_optimization/getting_started_with_search_optimization.md

 | **Percentage of partitions scanned** | 100%                       |6.41%                     |***99.59% less partitions*** scanned     |
 | **Bytes scanned**                    |10.60GB                       |4.09GB                  |***61.42% less data*** scanned           |

-Want to learn more?
-You can refer to our external documentations for benefitting from Search Optimization for queries with [Equality Predicates] and [Wildcards]

 ---